rapid-sensemaking-framework/cosense/README.md

 Setup for connection with a rsf noflo server runtime:

 `.env` example:

 ```
 RUNTIME_ADDRESS=ws://127.0.0.1:3569
 RUNTIME_SECRET=1lkj3134jn
 ```

 ## For development:

 run

 ```
 npm run tsbuild-electron
 npm run tsbuild-react
 npm start
 ```

-While developing, if you make changes anywhere in `typescript`, you will need to kill and restart the `npm start` command, it does not auto-restart the electron server.
+While developing, if you make changes anywhere in `typescript/electron-only`, the electron server will auto-restart.

-If you make changes in `src` to the UI however, you will get live reload for development.
+If you make changes in `src` to the UI, you will get live reload for development.

 ## To build for production:

 ```
 npm run tsbuild-electron
 npm run tsbuild-react